MehreenAbdullah/sql_retail_sales_analysis/README.md

 Conclusion
 ---
-This project applies SQL-based exploratory data analysis to structured retail transaction data to uncover patterns in revenue distribution, customer contribution, and seasonal performance.
-By combining aggregation, filtering, and ranking techniques, the analysis highlights category-level revenue drivers, customer concentration at the top end, and time-based demand variation.
-The findings demonstrate how transactional data can be systematically examined to evaluate sales performance and support data-informed business assessment.
+This analysis evaluates 1,997 retail transactions across three product categories — Electronics, Clothing, and Beauty —> to assess revenue performance, customer contribution, and seasonal trends.
+Category-level aggregation indicates a relatively balanced revenue mix, with Electronics contributing approximately 313K, closely followed by Clothing at 311K and Beauty at 286K, suggesting diversified category performance rather than revenue dependence on a single segment.
+Monthly ranking identifies[ July 2022 and February 2023] as peak-performing periods, highlighting measurable seasonality in sales patterns.
+Time-of-day segmentation shows that the Morning shift accounts for the highest transaction volume ( approx 558 orders), indicating stronger demand concentration earlier in the day.
+Additionally, analysis of high-value transactions above 1,000 and top customer rankings reveals observable revenue concentration among a limited group of buyers.
+Overall, the project demonstrates how structured SQL analysis can transform transactional data into quantified insights for performance evaluation and business assessment.